Guides for Anonymizing Submissions

 - Ensure all artifacts, appendices, software, etc are fully anonymized.

-Reposting articles publicly online (e.g., website, arXiv): To maintain the double-blind review process, we are requesting authors refrain from posting their articles online until the notification date.
-Articles found posted online at submission time will be desk rejected, including articles found on arXiv or an author’s website.
-If there are exceptional circumstances, please contact the program chairs as soon as possible.
+Posting articles publicly online (e.g., website, arXiv): To maintain the double-blind review process, we request authors refrain from posting their articles online until the notification date.